 Specialty accounts follow rules based on funding.
 Often these are accounts that are funded by either restricted or unrestricted funds on the back end.

 Startup accounts are given to some faculty who are given large startup commitments over multiple years.
 While the funding on the back end is often unrestricted with unspent dollars expiring, the commitment often lasts the full term of the startup offer.
 If you have a startup account, you should talk to your Dean's Office early and often about your plans to spend your startup costs.
 Faculty without individual accounts have their startup tracked at the college or department level; however, all faculty should keep track of what expenses should be a part of their startup package to differentiate them from any other commitments.

-RRG or Regular Research Grants are internal awards that have an RC that starts with 15 (xx-15xxx-00000-xxxx).
+RRG or Regular Research Grants are internal awards that have an RC that starts with 15 (06-15xxx-00000-xxxx).
 These are unrestricted funds, but they cannot be transferred to other unrestricted funds.
-While the funds expire at the end of the fiscal year, the commitment of funding is planned around the RRG application, and flexibility of funding is often provided by the Office of Research and Innovation so that all commitments are fulfilled regardless of fiscal years.
-These awards are based on a calendar year, so unspent funds are swept in January.
+While the funds expire at the end of the fiscal year, the commitment of funding is planned around the RRG application.
 Budget requests can be made to email@example.com.

 Grant Incentive accounts are established for PI's who receive incentive allocations from their college, and they have an RC that starts with 19 (xx-19xxx-00000-xxxx).
 On the back end, these are unrestricted funds, although because of the temporary nature of the budget, fringe benefits must be calculated for salary expenses.
 The commitment of incentive funds lasts the life of the grant that the earnings were based on plus two years.
 Your Dean's Office works with the Office of Research and Innovation and the Budget Office to determine available funds.